telosnetwork/telos-docs/docs/learn/crosschain_guide/call-evm-function-from-native.md

 Note that both the `tx` and `sender` arguments take hashes without '0x'

+_Refer to our native-to-evm-transaction repository's [generateEVMTransaction script](https://github.com/telosnetwork/native-to-evm-transaction/blob/main/generateEVMTransaction.js) for an example._

 ### B - Using a smart contract

 ```